Joel-Haeberli/computer-science/docs/themes/SQL-Injection.md

 - Modify commands such that security checks can be omitted and therefore data that should not be accessible gets visible for the attacker
 - An attacker might be able to write files to the filesystem.
 This file could also be an executable.

-## Technics to use vulnerabilities
+## Techniques to use vulnerabilities

-In order to use programs vulnerability for SQL injection, we could use following technics:
+In order to use programs vulnerability for SQL injection, we could use following techniques:

 - Try out injection the attacker code and comment out the rest
 	- therefore use `#` or `--` at the end